 xxxxxx-xx-x where each x is a single digit from 0-9.

-There may be any number of digits in the first grouping, but a CAS Registry number always ends with -xx-x.
+There may be any number of digits in the first group, but a CAS Registry number always ends with -xx-x.
 The CAS Registry number is done by an automatic algorithm.

 There are millions and millions of CAS Registry numbers.